demarius/dieting/diary.md

-> another way to test JS.
+> mocha/chai in addition to proof.

 > remove jquery ajax, sockets for all.